-Individuals placed on probation or parole are required to report immediately to the probation office that has territorial jurisdiction over his or her residence.
-At the office, an intake interview will be conducted, and the probation officer will explain the framework of supervision, notify him or her of the conditions of probation or parole, register his or her residence, and draw up an individualized treatment plan.
+Individuals placed on parole or probation are required to report immediately to the probation office that has territorial jurisdiction over his or her residence.
+At the office, an intake interview and initial risk and needs assessments will be conducted, and the probation officer will explain the framework of supervision, notify him or her of the conditions of parole or probation, register his or her residence, and draw up an individualized treatment plan.